JoelRaymond/automated-exercise-generation/timelog.md

 ## 7 Nov 2022

 * *1 hours* Set up Java environment with basic classes for Dijkstra and KMP (Eclipse)
-* *1 hours* Research on how to implement matrices and graphs in Java
+* *1 hours* Research on how to implement matrices and graphs in Java (exporting with LaTeX)